-This post shows students and new users steps to enable or disable Sleeping Tabs when using Microsoft Edge browser.
+This post shows students and new users steps to enable or disable Sleeping Tabs when using the Microsoft Edge browser.

-A recent update to Microsoft Edge brings a new feature called sleeping tabs, which helps improve memory and CPU utilization of the browser.
+A recent update to Microsoft Edge brings a new feature called sleeping tabs, which helps improve the memory and CPU utilization of the browser.

 Sleeping tabs will fade to indicate they’ve released resources.
 To resume a sleeping tab, click on it like a normal tab.
-The tab will un-fade and your content will be immediately available.
+The tab will un-fade, and your content will be immediately available.

-As mentioned above, the sleeping tabs feature in Microsoft Edge makes background tabs sleep after two hours of inactivity in order to free up resources for active tabs, new tabs, and other applications on your device.
+As mentioned above, the sleeping tabs feature in Microsoft Edge makes background tabs sleep after two hours of inactivity to free up resources for active tabs, new tabs, and other applications on your device.

-Then click on the Settings and more (ellipse 3 dots) at top right corner, and select Settings.
+Then click on Settings and more (ellipse 3 dots) at the top right corner, and select Settings.